 Jaybird was one of the first popular Bluetooth earbuds for fitness.
 The Jaybird X3 blew the competition away when they came out, and the true wireless Jaybird Run were good, but not mind-blowing.
 Jaybird plays to its strengths with the Jaybird X4.
 So are they any better than the previous models or is it the same ‘ol story with a different cover?
 Let’s find out.

-Editor’s note: this review of the Jaybird X4 was updated on January 15, 2021, to include a content menu.
+Editor’s note: this review of the Jaybird X4 was updated on March 7, 2021, to address an FAQ about powering on.

 Who should buy the Jaybird X4?